krzentner/language-world/data/gpt-3.5-turbo/chain_md/reach-wall-4.md

-To reach the target location with a short wall in the way, the robot should perform the following steps:
+To reach to the target location with a short wall in the way reliably, the robot should perform the following steps:

+Steps:
-1. Check if the target location is reachable without crossing the wall.
+1. Move the gripper towards the wall, near the top of the wall.
-2. If the target location is reachable, then proceed with the normal `reach` task.
+- When the robot's gripper is not near the wall, the robot should move gripper near the wall.
+2. Lower the gripper until it reaches the other side of the wall.
-3. If the wall is blocking the path to the target location, move the robot's gripper to a position that allows it to reach over the wall.
+- When the robot's gripper is above the wall, the robot should lower gripper until it reaches the other side of the wall.
+3. Move the gripper towards the target location.
-4. Once the gripper is over the wall and above the target location, proceed with the normal `reach` task to move the gripper to the target location.
+- When the robot's gripper is on the other side of the wall, the robot should move gripper towards the target location.
-5. Finally, move the gripper back down to the ground to complete the task.
+4. Once the gripper is near the target location, move it down until it reaches the target.
+- When the robot's gripper is near the target location, the robot should move gripper down until it reaches the target.